DFE-Digital/get-into-teaching-app/app/views/content/steps-to-become-a-teacher.md

       color: purple
 ---

-<strong>Discover if a career teaching in a primary or secondary school in England is right for you.</strong>

-<b>These steps can help you to achieve [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts), which you need to teach in many primary and secondary schools in England.</b>
+These steps can help you to achieve [qualified teacher status (QTS)](/train-to-be-a-teacher/what-is-qts), which you need to teach in many primary and secondary schools in England.

-<b>With QTS you also get additional training and support in your first 2 years as a teacher, helping you to grow in confidence and develop the skills you need to succeed.</b>

-<b>You do not have to follow all of the steps in order and some may take longer than others.</b>
+You do not have to follow all the steps in order, and some might take longer than others.
+If you need support, a [teacher training adviser](/teacher-training-advisers) can give you free practical advice and reassurance about all of these steps and more.

 $international-content$

-A teacher training adviser can give free practical advice and reassurance about all of these steps and more.
-[Learn more about teacher training advisers](/teacher-training-advisers).

 $steps-1$